 - Archaeologists ensured no cultural sites were disturbed.

 - The route uses the same rights of way as other pipelines, which have safely operated for decades.

 Key Questions and Answers about the Dakota Access Pipleline Project

-DAPL is more than 90% complete.
-All that is remaining before the project can be completed is the expected approval of an easement to allow the pipeline to be tunneled into earth 90 to 115 feet beneath the bottom of Lake Oahe.
+DAPL is more than 95% complete.
+All that remains before the project can be completed is installation of the pipeline 95 to 115 feet below Lake Oahe.

 The Standing Rock Sioux have raised several reasons they are opposed to the project.
 The most recent argument is that it threatens their water supply and, potentially, their sacred sites.

 No. There is no part of the pipeline that crosses or enters the Standing Rock Reservation.

 At no point does the Dakota Access Pipeline pass through the Standing Rock Sioux reservation, nor does it impact the Tribe’s water supply.

 There are currently 8 other pipelines under Lake Oahe, including existing dual 42-inch pipelines, which have been uneventfully operating just a few feet below the lake bed since 1982.